 She looked familiar so I nodded yes.
 There was something about her I connected with, but I wasn’t sure what.
 I was normally great with names, but we all have our blind spots.
 I’d figure it out, I’ve always been good at figure things out.

-But someone did.
+But someone did sleep here poor bastard.
 A small bed was pushed into the corner, evenly folded sheets and blankets hugged the thin mattress.
-The bed looked uncomfortable, and my back ached at just the thought of that mattress.
+The bed looked uncomfortable, and my back ached at just the memory of that mattress.
 A small chair squatted by the window, and I remembered trees and a groomed lawn.
 Long wistful hours staring out at the same thing waiting for Sally to finally get here.

 The room was nearly bare which I respected.
 A room should speak for itself without any clutter, and the hospital feel of the room seemed right.
 I am not one for a hospital feel, have always disliked the antiseptic look, but I hated things on walls, and these clean lines I could appreciate.
 Allowing the room to speak for itself the way this one did.

-Near the door though someone had ruined the clean lines with an amalgam of photos and notes in the ugliest collage I’d ever seen.
+Near the door, though someone had ruined the clean lines with an amalgam of photos and notes in the ugliest collage I’d ever seen.
 Photos were labeled with sticky notes as if someone was trying to name every moment in their lives, it distracted from the simplicity of the room.
-The photos looked important, but I could not tell what they were of.
-Where I stood I couldn’t make out the photos, but I’d look later, its important to take note of these things.
+The photos looked important, but I could not tell what they were.
+Where I stood I couldn’t make out the photos, but I’d look later, it’s important to take note of these things.